SilentCicero/wafr/docs/developer-guide.md

 };
 ```

+Note, this report can be outputed as a JSON file by using the `--stats ./path-to-your-file.json`.
+The output is generated when the report is complete after all tests have been processed.

 ## Module Usage

 Using the `wafr` module is as simple as requiring wafr and then handling the `options` and `callback` inputs.
 The `wafr` module is self-contained and doesn't use or interact with `fs` or `path` at all.